menu

 8. Devils Garden Loop (Arches National Park)

 If you’re looking for a longer hike to do in the afternoon before sunset, then check out the Devils Garden Loop.
 Hiking the entire trail will take you past 7 unique arches, but if you’re short on time or aren’t up for a challenging hike, the first 3 arches are easily accessible.
-This is my favorite hike in Arches National Park, so I think it’s worth hiking the entire trail if you have the time and are comfortable hiking in the desert.
+This is my favorite hike in Arches National Park and one of the best hikes in Moab, so I think it’s worth hiking the entire trail if you have the time and are comfortable hiking in the desert.

 There are a variety of places where you can stop to take in the sunset along the Devils Garden Loop.
 I recommend heading to Partition Arch, which faces east and provides a sweeping view of the surrounding landscape (it’s also a great spot to watch the sunrise).
 Since this is a longer trail, it’s very important to carry a headlamp to help navigate once it gets dark.